ChrisDavi3s/DensMD/README.md

 This project is currently implemented as a single file but will be refactored into multiple modules for improved maintainability.
 Planned improvements include:

+IMMEDIATE:
+- Update the average atom positions to handle wrapping of atoms - highly mobile ions will currently not be properly represented.

+FUTURE:
 - Multi-file architecture with MVC pattern
 - Additional visualisation modes
 - Export functionality for images and videos